blurstudio/cross3d/README.md

 * `cross3d.FCurve` requires `numpy`

 Depending on the DCC some additional modules are needed.
-These are documented in the DCC's readme.md file.
+These are documented in the DCC's readme.md file. cross3d.FileSequence has a few methods that use ffmpeg.
+Currently you can pass the path to ffmpeg as a argument to these functions.
+By default it assumes that ffmpeg is in the path variable.
 # Examples
 Get objects in a scene:
 ```python